 There are some additional requirements to note, but you will find all the information you need here

-There are some additional requirements to note, but you will find all the information you need here.
+There are some additional requirements to note for each of these streams, but you will find all the information you need here.

 3) British Columbia

 If you have a graduate degree in the sciences from an eligible B.C school, you’re good to go for the B.C International postgraduate program.